joshusooyaa/hangman/README.md

 # Overview
 A project to improve foundational ruby skills, and working with files.

+# How to play
+In the root directory, run 'ruby lib/hangman.rb\
+On first loading the game, the game will automatically start a new game.
+The user then will have the option to guess, or save the state of their game by typing 'save'.
+If the user decides not to save, they then must guess what letter they think is in the word.
+If they guess correctly, it'll display the updated word.
+If not, it'll indicate an incorrect guess.
+After each round (or rather, guess), the player's number of guesses is reduced.
+The game ends when the player has guessed the word correctly, or when they run out of guesses.\
+If the user starts the game with saved files, they will have the option to chose from their saved files, or to start a new game.
+If they choose to load, they will be given a list of file names showing the state of the game when it was saved.
+Example: 3) j__h.yaml  will display to indicate that their third save slot has that much accomplished.
+If they wish to load that, they can type in '3' and it will load that game from where they left off.

+# Known issues
+There are a few issues I know that exist.
+Firstly, if a user wins/loses a game, the previous save of that game doesn't get deleted.
+The only reason this is an issues is because a user could essentially get as many guesses as they want until they beat it by reloaded a past save.
+Kind of defeats the purpose of having number of guesses.

 # Problem
 In order to create the classic game "hangman" there are several things to consider:
 1. What word will be used